cuscamayta/admin-student/README.md

 # Usage !

-1. Open a command console as Administrator
+1. Open a command console as Administrator.
-2. Go to the folder bin/release in the root application
+2. Go to the folder bin/release in the root application.
-3. On the app root execute the Truextend.AdmStudent.API.Server.exe
+3. On the app root execute  **Truextend.AdmStudent.API.Server.exe**.
-4. Open a browser or postman
+4. Open a browser or postman.
-5. for execute the dfferent features follow the nes descriptions uri :
+5. To execute the different features follow below instructions :
     5.1.
 Get all students (http://localhost:3002/#!/api/v1/admstudents/students/)
     5.2.
 Create student (http://localhost:3002/#!/api/v1/admstudents/students/)
     5.3.
 Get all students (http://localhost:3002/#!/api/v1/admstudents/students/)